Central Florida

 ECFT Model

-The East-Central Florida Transient (ECFT) Groundwater Model is a computer model of the hydrologic system in central Florida that was developed by scientists at the U. S. Geological Survey (USGS) and modified by the HAT.
-This model was used to evaluate the effects from changes in groundwater withdrawals and other components of the water cycle on water levels in lakes, rivers, springs, and wetlands in support of the 2015 CFWI Regional Water Supply Plan (RWSP).
+The East-Central Florida Transient (ECFT) groundwater model is a computer model of the hydrologic system in central Florida that was originally developed by scientists at the U. S. Geological Survey (USGS) but modified by the staff to meet project objectives.
+This model was first used to evaluate the effects from changes in groundwater withdrawals and other components of the water cycle on water levels in lakes, rivers, springs, and wetlands in support of the 2015 CFWI Regional Water Supply Plan (RWSP).
+Since the completion of this original work, the model has been expanded, calibrated, and updated as described below.

 ECFTX Model v1.0

-In preparation for the 2020 update of the RWSP, the HAT expanded the model to provide a single groundwater model that encompasses the entire CFWI area.
-The expanded model (referred to as the ECFTX v1.0 model) extend from the Gulf of Mexico on the west to the Atlantic Ocean on the east and from southern Marion County in the north to the Highlands/Glades county line in the south.
+In preparation for the 2020 update of the RWSP, the Hydrologic Analysis staff expanded the model to provide a single groundwater model that encompasses the entire CFWI area.
+The expanded model (referred to as the ECFTX v1.0 model) extends from the Gulf of Mexico on the west to the Atlantic Ocean on the east and from southern Marion County in the north to the Highlands/Glades county line in the south.
 The model simulates three-dimensional groundwater flow in the surficial aquifer, intermediate aquifer/confining unit, Upper and Lower Floridan aquifers, and associated middle confining units.

 Uses of the ECFTX model includes: